Chase Field Security

 - Unauthorized vehicle parking prohibited within 100 feet of any ballpark entrance.

 - Continued coordination and communication with all local and federal law enforcement agencies.

 Fan safety continues to be our top priority at Chase Field.
-To ensure the safety of our guests and to provide an expedited ballpark entry process and enjoyable fan experience, the clear bag policy will be effective starting Saturday, February 15, 2020 at D-backs Fan Fest and all future Chase Field events.
+To ensure the safety of our guests and to provide an expedited ballpark entry process and enjoyable fan experience, the clear bag policy is effective starting February 15, 2020 at D-backs Fan Fest and all future Chase Field events.

 The following items are permitted at Chase Field:

 Food is permitted as long as it’s in a clear plastic bag.
 Any food item should be brought in an approved clear bag.

 - Only non-flavored/non-carbonated water in sealed, plastic bottles